suewonjp/vim-jumparound/README.md

 ( `<C-g>sa` for `sa`, `<C-g>#f` for `#f,` and so on )

 #### :small_orange_diamond: Easy Use of Quickfix List ( :help ja-quickfix )
-`qft` will toggle the Quickfix window.
+`QT` will toggle the Quickfix window.
 While it is open, `q<CR>` will let you quickly jump to the Quickfix window from any other windows.

 The following mappings are available for the Quickfix and Location-list windows.

-    x       Open file and close the quickfix window.
+    x       Open the file on the cursor and close the Quickfix window.

-    s       Open file maintaining focus on the window.
+    s       Open the file on the cursor keeping focus on the Quickfix window.

-    t       Open in a new tab.
+    t       Open the file on the cursor in a new tab.

-    T       Open in a new tab maintaining focus on the window.
+    tt      Open the file on the cursor in a new tab keeping focus on the Quickfix window.

+    tx      Open the file on the cursor in a new tab and close the Quickfix window.

-    _       Open in a new horizontal split window.
+    _       Open the file on the cursor in a new horizontal split window.

-    __      Open in a new horizontal split window maintaining focus on the window.
+    __      Open the file on the cursor in a new horizontal split window keeping focus on the Quickfix window.

+    _x      Open the file on the cursor in a new horizontal split window and close the Quickfix window.

-    |       Open in a new vertical split window.
+    |       Open the file on the cursor in a new vertical split window.

-    ||      Open in a new vertical split window maintaining focus on the window.
+    ||      Open the file on the cursor in a new vertical split window keeping focus on the Quickfix window.

+    |x      Open the file on the cursor in a new vertical split window and close the Quickfix window.

 #### :small_orange_diamond: Configuration ( :help ja-configuration )